 Apart from the things I purchased, I also packed my friend Iury’s old base layer from Wed’ze.
-It’s red, and a size bigger than the blue one I bought.
+It’s red and is a size bigger than the blue one I bought from Decathlon.

 It’s not like I’m going skiing or snowboarding anytime soon, but these base layers are good enough for my first winter experience.
 Made of polyester, these reversible base layers provide excellent warmth, depending on which side they’re worn against the skin.

 Although my travel clothes aren’t the most fashionable in the market, they’re practical and will surely keep me toasty in cold temperatures.
 When I was planning my packing list, I tried keeping everything I had to a minimum.